Full Prescribing Information

 Indications and Important Safety Information, Including Boxed Warning

-- Hodgkin lymphoma (HL) after failure of autologous stem cell transplant (ASCT) or after failure of at least two prior multi-agent chemotherapy regimens in patients who are not ASCT candidates.
+- Classical Hodgkin lymphoma (HL) after failure of autologous hematopoietic stem cell transplantation (auto-HSCT) or after failure of at least two prior multi-agent chemotherapy regimens in patients who are not auto-HSCT candidates.

-These indications are approved under accelerated approval based on overall response rate.
-An improvement in patient-reported outcomes or survival has not been established.
-Continued approval for these indications may be contingent upon verification and description of clinical benefit in confirmatory trials.
+Accelerated approval was granted for the sALCL indication based on overall response rate.
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.

 Progressive multifocal leukoencephalopathy (PML): JC virus infection resulting in PML and death can occur in patients receiving ADCETRIS.